 What looks cleaner to you, a river or a pond?
 Which body of water would you rather swim in?
+The river right?

-The reason rivers are so clean and clear is they are constantly moving; they do not sit stagnant.
+The reason rivers are so clean and clear is they are constantly moving; they do not sit stagnantly.
 Stagnant water gives algae a chance to cling to walls and things.
 This means the more we run the pool and keep it circulating the less likely it is that algae will have a chance to get a foothold.

 Most pools should run 8 to 12 hours a day, DURING THE DAY when the sun is on it and the water is at its warmest.
 I say you should run your pump even longer than that, 12-14 hours a day for the best algae control.

-Also look at your return jets in the pool, make sure you have the eyeball fittings setup, so you are eliminating dead spots as much as possible.
+Also, look at your return jets in the pool, make sure you have the eyeball fittings set up, so you are eliminating dead spots as much as possible.

 That Sounds Expensive!

 Now all this extra pump run time might make you nervous about your electric bill, and for good reason, your pool pump is one of the more expensive appliances to run.
-Therefore, we recommend upgrading to variable speed magnetic drive energy efficient pools pumps that cost a fraction of the amount as your traditional single speed motor.
+Therefore, we recommend upgrading to variable speed magnetic drive energy-efficient pools pumps that cost a fraction of the amount as your traditional single-speed motor.

-They may be more expensive up front but will pay themselves back VERY quickly.
-And with the savings you can run your pump 24 hours a day which really helps keep the algae away.
+They may be more expensive upfront but will pay themselves back VERY quickly.
+And with the savings, you can run your pump 24 hours a day which really helps keep the algae away.